YariJulianAnrango/YariJulianAnrango/README.md

 ### Hi there, I'm Yari Anrango👋 :technologist:

-A passionate MSc AI student from the Netherlands.
+A passionate Data Scientist/AI developer from the Netherlands.

 - 🔭 Deep learning
 - 📚 NLP